TheresaLui/SelfHelpContent_v2/articles/microsoft.operationalinsights/npm-nodataforscmule-troubleshoot-and-case-submission.md

 # No monitoring data in NPM for a specific rule

 ## **Recommended steps**
-*  To check if NPM is receiving any data for a specific test, run the below mentioned query in LogAnlaytics for your workspace <br>
+*  To check if NPM is receiving any data for a specific test, run the below mentioned query in LogAnalytics for your workspace <br>
 ```
 NetworkMonitoring
 | where TestName == "<<Your Service Connectivity Monitor test name>>"